 On the one hand, while research on sponsorship programs is limited, studies like those from Dr. Bruce Wydick have suggested that well-run sponsorship programs “may be among the most effective methods for mobilizing resources to benefit children in developing countries.”
 On the other, many sponsorship programs are not run nearly so well planned or operated as those researched by Dr. Wydick; and some have been accused of being deceptive, ineffective, or worse.

 Little wonder that thoughtful leaders in the field of child welfare have long grappled with what sponsorship programs at their best ought to look like.
 Immense financial resources are marshaled by sponsorship programs.
-According to data provided to CAFO by the Evangelical Council for Financial Accountability, among evangelical organizations alone, sponsorship accounted for more than $944 million in support for child welfare programs worldwide.
+According to data provided to CAFO by the Evangelical Council for Financial Accountability, among evangelical organizations alone, sponsorship accounted for more than $944 million in support for child welfare programs worldwide in 2018.
 Yet organizations have often operated without any agreed-upon guidelines or shared principles of good practice.

 Over the past year, CAFO convened a diverse group of practitioners, experts, and organizations from across the field who came together to see if that could be changed.
 These leaders — representing a wide spectrum of organization sizes and regions of the world — sought to hammer out consensus principles on some of the most important issues in child sponsorship, from child protection policies and financial integrity to ethics in storytelling.